NAUM ESTEVEZ CAN DEFEND YOUR POSSESSION AND DISTRIBUTION OF DRUG CHARGES IN VIRGINIA

 In 2012, the Virginia State Police obtained reports of more than 55,400 various drug and narcotics offenses.
-Within this classification, there are a number of charges which are associated with drugs and the use thereof:
+Within this classification, there are several charges which are associated with drugs and the use thereof:

 The laws and associated penalties are harsh on drug-related offenses, even for first-time offenders.
-In some cases, a non-violent or first-time offender has legal options for avoiding a conviction.
-A Virginia drug defense attorney is familiar with options for strategic defense, charge reduction, and other ways to limit the legal, personal, and professional impact of drug charges.
+In some cases, a non-violent or first-time offender has legal options for avoiding a conviction as addressed in Virginia Code Section 18.2-251.
+The attorneys at Naum Estevez are familiar with options for strategic defense, charge reduction, and other ways to limit the legal, personal, and professional impact of drug charges.

 The penalties for the possession of a controlled dangerous substance (CDS) directly correlates to the substance’s propensity to cause physical and psychological dependence and the severity of side effects.
 Larger quantities and subsequent offenses also result in harsher consequences.

 The Drug Control Act, specified in the Code of Virginia § 54.1-34, provides the classification of Controlled Dangerous Substances.
 Herein, each CDS is ranked, from a Schedule I drug, being the most heavily penalized, to a Schedule VI drug, which may result in less severe punishment for CDS possession.